LukeGrahamLandry/franca/devlog.md

     - and like i didn't quite realize how good for morale any tiny thing i can do to get rid of confusion. in hindsight it's obvious and ive had similar moments before, but i should really be putting more effort into tooling that lets you tell what the fuck the program is actually doing.
+- that last commit went 910ms -> 920ms ?? :(, and i was so recently below 900ms.

 ## (Jul 17)